aipavilion/aipavilion.github.io/src/content/post/week2.md

 **Chapter 12:**

-4. Harari describes _Humanism_ as "a belief that Homo sapiens has a unique and sacred nature, which is fundamentally different from the nature of all other animals and of all other phenomena.
+Question 4: Harari describes _Humanism_ as "a belief that Homo sapiens has a unique and sacred nature, which is fundamentally different from the nature of all other animals and of all other phenomena.
 Humanists believe that the unique nature of Homo sapiens is the most important